Featured snippets are an important part of SEO.

 Google will often use it to answer “how-to” questions.

-For example, “how to knot a tie“:
+For example, “How to knot a tie“:

 Featured Snippets Statistics